jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 print(find_unique_room(rooms))  # Output: 3
 Method 2: Using XOR Operation

-Definition: Use the XOR bitwise operation, which has the property that a ^ a = 0 and a ^ 0 = a.
+**Definition**: Use the XOR bitwise operation, which has the property that a ^ a = 0 and a ^ 0 = a.
 Thus, XOR-ing all elements will cancel out the duplicates and leave the unique element.

 Algorithm: